Intrapersonal communication: Positive and negative self-talk

 Self-talk is a form of talking to oneself.
 It differs from inner dialogue since it only involves one voice and not an internal exchange between several voices.
 A common distinction is between positive and negative self-talk based on the evaluative attitude that is expressed.
 For negative self-talk, the inner voice focuses on bad aspects of the self, often in an excessively critical way.
-It can take the form of telling oneself that "I’m never going to be able to do this" or "I’m no good at this".
+It can take the form of telling oneself that "I'm never going to be able to do this" or "I'm no good at this".
 Negative self-talk can already develop during childhood based on feedback from others, particularly parents.

 For some people, negative self-talk is not just an occasional occurrence but happens frequently.
-In such cases, it can have various detrimental effects on mental health.
+In such cases, it can have detrimental effects on mental health.
 For example, it can affect emotional well-being by evoking a negative mood.
 This can lead to stress, anxiety, and depression.
 It can also negatively affect a person's confidence in various areas, for example, concerning their body image.
 Positive self-talk, on the other hand, involves seeing oneself in a positive light.
-It is associated with various mental health benefits.
+It is linked to mental health benefits.
 They include higher self-esteem and well-being as well as reducing the effects of depression and personality disorders.
 It is associated with lower stress levels and a reduced risk of self-harm and suicide.
 The effects of positive and negative self-talk are often discussed in sport psychology.
 A common idea in this regard is that positive self-talk enhances performance while negative self-talk hinders it.
 There is some empirical evidence supporting this position but it has not yet been thoroughly researched.